aws-samples/aws-field-samples/ConverseSqlAgent/README.md

-### ConverseSQLAgent: Building an intelligent text-to-SQL agent using Amazon Bedrock and Converse API.
+### Converse SQL Agent: Building an intelligent text-to-SQL agent using Amazon Bedrock and Converse API.
 This is a Sample Code for a quick POC and the infrastructure can be adapted based on final implementation.

 Authors: Ross Alas, Pavan Kumar, Parag Srivastava and Abdullah Siddiqui

-ConverseSQLAgent is a simple and powerful text-to-sql solution that can connect to different databases and queries them all through natural language.
+Converse SQL Agent is a simple and powerful text-to-sql solution that can connect to different databases and queries them all through natural language.
 It is built using Amazon Bedrock, Converse API, and a custom agent implementation that enables it to plan, execute, and learn as you use it.